Trait mmtk::vm::Scanning

 • Otherwise, MMTk core will call scan_object_and_trace_edges on the object.

-For maximum performance, the VM should support edge-enqueuing for as many objects as practical.
+For maximum performance, the VM should support slot-enqueuing for as many objects as practical.
 Also note that this method is called for every object to be scanned, so it must be fast.
 The VM binding should avoid expensive checks and keep it as efficient as possible.

 Arguments: